These brown battlers, a.k.a. cobia, offer exceptional sporting opportunities.

 Averaging 30 to 40 pounds, the tasty fish yields plenty of delicious filets, and the current daily allotment is certainly more than enough for anyone’s needs.
 Hopefully more anglers will practice good conservation and release more fish.

-Offshore reefs are often covered these days by a large number of boats chumming and fishing live bait in hopes of hooking these excellent game fish.
+These days, a large number of boats chum and fish offshore reefs with live bait in hopes of hooking these excellent game fish.
 The human population explosion is definitely evident in these once-remote spots that have now turned into “boating parking lots.”

 We hope to have a good cobia season this year.
 Once again, I encourage all anglers to practice good conservation and, even more so, good manners.
 Let’s preserve our fishery for future generations and model some integrity and morals for them as well!